 Over time, the shaft supporting the rotor of the wheel (spindle) can bend, which will also affect where the ball ends up – the two above described occurrences are very easily missed and practically impossible to prevent.

-Human factor is usually the weakest link when determining the pressure points of a system.
-As most of the wheels are operated by croupiers, dealer signature became one of the most commonly exploited advantages by the roulette enthusiasts.
+The human factor is usually the weakest link when determining the pressure points of a system.
+As most of the wheels are operated by croupiers, dealer signature became one of the most commonly exploited advantages by roulette enthusiasts.
 For this to actually work, one has to come across a perfect combo of a dealer and the wheel.

 More often than not, the dealers tend to use the same speed when rotating the wheel; the speed will further affect how the ball behaves, and considering that we can actually determine the final position of the ball according to the bounce, speed is one element of the equation you do not want to ignore.